Hepatitis D: Epidemiology

-Those affected are individuals who have been infected with Hepatitis B virus as the Hepatitis D (HDV) virus needs the HBsAg (hepatitis B surface antigen) for packaging and transmission.
-The disease is present worldwide.
-Infection with HDV is a major medical scourge in low income regions of the globe in which the HBV remains endemic.
-It is therefore most prevalent in countries where HBV infection is also common, currently the Amazon basin and low income regions of Asia and Africa.
-Improved measures to control HBV in industrialised countries (such as by vaccination) have also reduced the prevalence of HDV, with the main remaining at-risk populations in those countries being injection drug users and immigrants from endemic HDV areas.
+HDV is prevalent worldwide.
+However, the prevalence is decreasing in many higher income countries due to hepatitis B vaccination programs (although rates remain high in some groups such as those who inject drugs or immigrants from HDV endemic regions).
+Infection with HDV is a major medical scourge in low income regions of the globe in which HBV prevalence remains high.
+Currently the Amazon basin and low income regions of Asia and Africa have high rates of HDV, owing to concurrently high rates of HBV.
+Globally, five percent of those with chronic hepatitis B infection also have hepatitis D and 12.5% of people with HIV are also co-infected with hepatitis D.

 History

 Hepatitis D virus was first reported in 1977 as a nuclear antigen in patients infected with HBV who had severe liver disease.
 This nuclear antigen was then thought to be a hepatitis B antigen and was called the delta antigen.
 Subsequent experiments in chimpanzees showed that the hepatitis delta antigen (HDAg) was a structural part of a pathogen that required HBV infection to produce a complete viral particle.
 The entire genome was cloned and sequenced in 1986.
 It was subsequently placed in its own genus: Deltavirus.